anon-blue/anon.blue/README.txt

   Shall I compare thee to a Summer's day?
 STAR    w
-  Thou art more lovely and more temperate:                     004
+  Thou art more lovely and more temperate:             blue    004
   Rough winds do shake the darling buds of May,
   And Summer's lease hath all too short a date:             WAS
   Sometime too hot the eye of heaven shines,                  HERE!